 - 1 cup almond milk or skim milk

-- 2 scoops of Bio Trust Low-Carb Protein Powder or other good whey protein
+- 2 scoops of a good grass-fed whey protein powder

 - 1 Tbsp of melted coconut oil